-Many small business owners think of an "advertising idea" as a postcard mailer, a radio
+Many people think of an "advertising idea" as a mailer, a radio

-To be precise, however, those are are not "ideas."
+To be precise, however, those are not "ideas."
 Rather, they are "mediums" to convey a message.
 And while media selection is important, it is only one part of the creative equation.

 If you are a copywriter or an art director at a multinational ad agency then the term "advertising idea" means something quite different.
 You get paid to think conceptually, so your "ad idea" might be something like this:

 - A vivid metaphor to position the product in a crowded market.

 - A memorable brand character.

 - A "buy one, get one free" direct response offer.